guido57/EBAZ4205_HDMI/README.md

 * Flash it on an SD card (with Balena-Etcher or similar program)
 * Insert the just programmed SD card into the EBAZ4205 and power supply it
-* After a few seconds, you'll see the colorbars on the HDMI monitor This solution is not trivial, because it lets you to do all the things listed in the "Description" approaching the complex world of Zynq-7000 (FPGA programming + Embedded Linux building) step bt step.
+* After a few seconds, you'll see the colorbars on the HDMI monitor

+This solution is not trivial at all, because it lets you to do all the things listed in the "Description", approaching the complex world of Zynq-7000 (FPGA programming + Embedded Linux building) step bt step.

 ## Hardware Requirements
 * EBAZ4205 (with or without 25MHz crystal)